telemetryjet/telemetryjet-arduino-sdk/README.md

 ![license-badge](https://img.shields.io/github/license/telemetryjet/telemetryjet-arduino-sdk)
 ---

-The TelemetryJet Arduino SDK is a lightweight library for communicating sensor and control data to or from microcontrollers.
-The Arduino SDK is designed primary for ease-of-use, with a simple, flexible API for instantly getting data from your embedded device.
-The SDK provides a high-level abstraction for getting and setting data and events, and handles the low-level functionality of transmitting those events.
+The TelemetryJet Arduino SDK is a lightweight, flexible library for communicating with microcontrollers.
+The Arduino SDK is a wrapper around [MessagePack](https://msgpack.org/index.html) that allows you to send and receive data points using a high-level API.

-The TelemetryJet CLI can natively ingest and stream data from the Arduino SDK without any setup.
-We also provide bindings for the SDK in several languages for use in your own software.

-The TelemetryJet Arduino SDK is an excellent solution if you are interacting with a single microcontroller in your project.
-The SDK can be used with or without TelemetryJet itself.

 ### Features
-- Bidirectional communication; send commands and/or data points in either direction
-- Send and receive data, and cache latest data points on the Arduino SDK
-- Cache expiration times
-- Send and receive one-off events
-- Operates over software or hardware serial, independent of transport mechanism
-- 100% free and open source

-### Philosophy
-The SDK takes an opinionated approach to message parsing and provides high-level functionality.
-The TelemetryJet Arduino SDK is built on top of [MessagePack](https://msgpack.org/index.html), which provides an efficient serialization protocol for arbitrary data.
-On top of MessagePack, the SDK adds an API for bidirectional communication, a data point cache, one-off event triggers, and more.
+- **Bidirectional communication**: The SDK encodes and decodes data with MessagePack over a serial connection, providing a robust telemetry link that requires minimal setup.
+Easily send or receive data and configure transmission rate, error checking, and other serial communication settings.

+- **Pub/sub messaging & caching**: Filter incoming data points, so your microcontroller only stores values you’ve selected.
+Data you’ve subscribed to caches locally on your device.

+- **Easy integration with any software**: The SDK sends pure MessagePack structures.
+You can easily parse messages in any program using [MessagePack’s language bindings](https://msgpack.org/index.html), or use the TelemetryJet CLI to stream data into other data sources without code.

 ### Documentation
 Full documentation for the TelemetryJet Arduino SDK is provided on the [TelemetryJet Documentation Site](https://docs.telemetryjet.com/arduino_sdk/).